ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_linux.md

 ## SSH Keys on Linux

-aaldfkjasdlfHow to create SSH keys on LInux OSs or the command-line in general is described on the general login page [here](https://hpcc.ucr.edu/manuals/hpc_cluster/login/#ssh-keys).
+How to create SSH keys on LInux OSs or the command-line in general is described on the general login page [here](https://hpcc.ucr.edu/manuals/hpc_cluster/login/#ssh-keys).